-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impac Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
 Less Than Significant Impact.
-Land within areas of the County that are mapped by Farmland Mapping and Monitoring Program (FMMP) fall into the following agricultural land use designations: Agricultural Land, Prime Farmland, Farmland of Statewide Importance, Unique Farmland, Farmland of Local Importance, and Grazing Land.
-Mapped Important Farmland only exists in 3 of the County's 11 Planning Areas-Antelope Valley, Santa Clarita Valley, and Santa Monica Mountains Planning Areas.

-The project will not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance as the policies do not propose direct development on a parcel-level.
-The Safety Element policies provide guidance on how the County may reduce the risk of harm and damage from natural and climate-induced disasters.
-None of the policies will limit or eliminate the productive use of farmland, such as conversion of acres to actual non-farm uses.
-Therefore, impacts to farmland resulting from this project will be less than significant.

-b) Conflict with existing zoning for agricultural use, with a designated Agricultural Resource Area, or with a Williamson Act contract?
+Land within areas of the Cand Monitoring Program (FMMP) fall into the following agric Prime Farmland, Farmland of Statewide Importance, Unique Grazing Land.
+Mapped Important Farmland only exists in 3 Valley, Santa Clarita Valley, and Santa Monica Mountains Plan cultural land Farmland, I of the Cour use designatior Farmland of Lo nty's 11 Planni ns: Agricultur ocal Importa ral Land nce, and The project will not convert Prime Farmland, Unique Farmland policies do not propose direct development on a parcel-level on how the County may reduce the risk of harm and dama None of the policies will limit or eliminate the productive u actual non-farm uses.
+Therefore, impacts to farmland resulting .
+The Safety age from nat ase of farmla Element polic tural and clima and, such as co ties provide g te-induced on enversion of guidance lisasters acres to b) Conflict with existing zoning for agricultural use, with a designated Agricultural Resource Area, or with a Williamson Act contract?